Parnaíba: Economy

-Second city in the state of Piaui, Parnaíba distinguished by beautiful landscape, marked by Carnaubais, and the relatively moderate commercial and industrial activity.
+Second city in the state of Piauí, Parnaíba distinguished by beautiful landscape, marked by Carnaubais, and the relatively moderate commercial and industrial activity.
 Parnaíba is located on the right bank of the "river" Igaraçu, which actually is the southernmost arm of the Parnaíba River delta.
 Located near the coast, altitude 13m, lies 366 km from Teresina, the state capital of Piauí.
 The main economic activity is the export of Parnaíba carnauba wax, babassu oil, coconut oil, sheet jaborandi, cashew nuts, cotton and leather.
 The municipality also has industries of food and perfumery.
 For example, Vegeflora, Delta Cooperative Milk Long, Cobrasil, Q-Odor recycling Tannery Romao, Q-Odor and PVP SA.
 Parnaíba was honored with a zone processamente exports (ZPE).
 An area reserved for companies wishing to settle in the city produce for Brazil and the world.
 The Capital of Lower Parnaíba also has been increasing in agribusiness with production of camaraoes, fruit and milk.
 Tourism is gaining strength, and the city center of "rota das emoções" which is a tourist route between Lencois Maranhão, Parnaíba Delta Jericoacoara.
 In south of the city tourists can visit the National Park Ubajara (CE) and Sete Cidades (PI).
 There are several projects of resorts and hotels to be built in the city and region.
 In 2009, Parnaíba was considered the most dynamic city in the state, 5th in the Northeast and 32 of Brazil.
 It was the fastest growing city of Brazil in 2011, with a recorded growth rate of 229%.
 The city has invested R$34 million in 2011 from R$10.3 million that were applied in 2010.